Al-khizana al-hasaniyya

 INtroduction

 Al-Khizana al-Hasaniyya (also known as the Bibliothèque Royale) is Morocco’s royal library, located inside the palace complex (al-Qasr al-Maliki) in Rabat.
-As both a personal and historical collection of Morocco’s kings, the library houses an impressive range of manuscripts, lithographs, royal archives, and about 15,000 rare and printed books.
+As both a personal and historical collection of the kings of Morocco, the library houses an impressive range of manuscripts, lithographs, royal archives, and about 15,000 rare and printed books.
+To learn more about the collection, check out Josie Hendrickson’s 2008 article.

-If you’d like to visit, be sure to contact the library’s director, Ahmed-Chouqui Binebine, ahead of time by email (in Arabic or French) to request an appointment.
-You’ll likely need to send a photo of your passport so you can clear security at the palace entrance.
+If you’d like to visit, you must contact the library’s director, Ahmed-Chouqui Binebine, ahead of time by email (in Arabic or French) to request an appointment.
+You need to send a photo of your passport so you can later clear security at the palace entrance.

 The library is open Monday through Friday from 9am to 3pm, but it’s best to plan your arrival for around 9:30am.